|

 start out subtly.
 Don’t let yourself get fooled, rather recognize the signs

 and symptoms and get checked.
 Melanomas are covered on a separate page: melanoma .
+BCCs, the most common form of skin cancer, are often found on

 the face, especially the nose, cheeks and forehead.
 They tend to range from ¼